 Coleman is nearly synonymous with car camping and offers a wide range of products at reasonable price points.
 In the budget cooler category, we like their 52-quart model best.
 For just $40, you get a healthy amount of interior space, Coleman’s Have-a-Seat lid that supports up to 250 pounds (we frequently use our coolers as added seating, so this is a nice touch), and four handy cup holders on top.
 This inexpensive cooler will far outperform Styrofoam and other cheaper models yet is decently durable, looks good, and even comes in 70- and 120-quart sizes (the largest still is only $100).

-In terms of other cooler options from Coleman, we are big fans of the Steel Belted model below, which gets you a nice bump up in build quality with more metal and offers a claimed four days of ice retention versus three days with the 52-quart plastic version included here.
+In terms of other cooler options from Coleman, we are big fans of the Steel Belted model below, which gets you a nice bump up in build quality with more metal and offers a claimed four days of ice retention versus three days with the 52-quart plastic version here.
 And for a few bucks more, Coleman makes the older Quart Xtreme 5 Wheeled version below.
-We do appreciate the increased insulation on the Xtreme and the wheels can come in handy, but they are fairly limited even on dirt.
+We do appreciate the increased insulation on the Xtreme and the wheels can come in handy, but they are fairly limited even on gravel and dirt.
 It’s a close call and you can’t go wrong with either, but for casual outings, we prefer the cheaper, lighter, and more modern-looking Coleman 52-Quart.
+And for another budget-friendly collection, check out Igloo’s Maxcold series.

 See the Coleman 52-Quart Cooler